 For herbs that are for cooking and culinary uses, crush the herbs well before storing.
 For herbs that will be used for teas, use the whole leaf and any blooms and do not crush them.

-I’m pretty certain that these tips will help you use up your abundance of herbs that you will see this year.
-I’d love to know how you use your herbs that you grow.
+I’m pretty certain that these tips will help you use up your abundance of herbs that you will see this year!
+I’d love to know how you use the herbs that you grow.
 Let me know in the comments!

 20 Reasons to Plant a Garden